Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 Given enough playouts, UCT will be able to explore all of the important game positions in any game (spending far less time on states that tend not to occur in intelligent play) and and determine their values using the Monte Carlo Method.
 But the amount of playouts needed in chess and Go for this to happen is computationally infeasible, even with the UCT prioritization; thus, most viable MCTS engines for these games end up exploiting a lot of domain-specific knowledge and heuristics.

 To see why, look at the diagram below.
 The first and second chess game are completely different in terms of the positions of pieces, but the essential components of the "situation" are the same; a black bishop supported by a black knight is checking a white king.
 The differences in symmetry and pawn ordering are mostly irrelevant.
-Yet, to the UCT algorithm, the two chess games are completely different states, and even if UCT has thoroughly "explored" game #1 and knows that it is a +0.2 advantage for black, it has to start from scratch when exploring game #2.
+Yet, to the UCT algorithm, the two chess games are completely different states, and even if UCT has thoroughly "explored" game #1 and knows by the heuristic it is a +0.2 advantage for black, it has to start from scratch when exploring game #2.

-What if you could train a network to predict
+Humans have no problem noting the similarities between different game positions; in fact, that's how most of our intuition in playing games comes about!
+But how can we train an AI to do the same?

+Recent research on deep convolutional neural networks (DCNNs) suggests that these networks are remarkably general; in fact